PavanRangani/docs/docs/prd/philanthropy/export.md

 - Ask for [From & To](#from-and-to-filter)
 - Both Contribution and Grant are shown in separate table.
+- For PDF,
   - If there isn't any record available in any table, that table won't be shown.
-- Download file name : {legal-entity-id}-grant-status.pdf
+  - Download file name : `{legal-entity-id}-grant-status.pdf`
+- For Excel
+  - If there isn't any records available in any table, table will be shown with no records.
+  - Shows
+  - Download file name: `{legal-entity-id}-grant-status.xlxs`
 - Column:
   - Foundation or Non-Profit Firm
     - `Foundation` is for Contribution and `Non-Profit Firm` is for Grant.